MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-wellbeing.md

 * Alternate the time of global meetings to become more inclusive and minimize after-hours collaboration.
 * Block time at the beginning and end of your day to simulate "commute time" to wrap days up and down.
 * Take breaks during the day for meditation or brisk walks outside.
-* Schedule meetings for 25 or 50 minutes instead of 30 or 60 minutes for transition time between meetings.
+* Schedule meetings for 25 or 50 minutes instead of 30 or 60 minutes to allow for transition time between meetings.

 ## Change strategies

 ### Start a wellbeing plan

 Enroll your team in a [Workplace Analytics wellbeing teamwork plan](../tutorials/teamwork-solution.md).
-Plan participants will receive a weekly digest, in-line suggestions, and actionable insights.
+Plan participants will receive a weekly digest, inline suggestions, and actionable insights.

 #### Define and share working hours